 Configuring your records

-Once you get that information, you need to configure your records with your DNS.
+Once you get the DNS records from ConvertKit (in Step 4 above), you need to configure your records with your DNS.
 This is typically done through your host or domain registrar (godaddy.com, hostgator.com, bluehost.com, etc.) Instructions here may vary (check with your host support if you get stuck).

 Do I need to set up a subdomain?